laravel-enso/documentation/docs/frontEnd/card.md

 Properties:
 - `loading` - `boolean`, optional, default `false`, if true, a loader is shown
 - `collapsed` - `boolean`, optional, default `false`, if true, the card is shown collapsed
+- `transition` - `boolean`, optional, default `false`, if true, the destruction of the card is handled differently, so that transitions work correctly even when closing a card.

 Slots:
 - `default`, all content goes here